Rally Together: Bringing Dignity to Women

 group-of-speakers-dignity-event-blog

-Our recent event “Bringing Dignity to Women” helped educate and spark a difficult conversation about the dark world of sex and human trafficking along North America's roadways.
+The “Bringing Dignity to Women” event helped educate and spark a difficult conversation about the dark world of sex and human trafficking along North America's roadways.
 South Dakota has become known for its high concentration of traffickers and trafficking victims, and over 40% of sex trafficking victims in South Dakota are Native Americans.

 Sex Trafficking, Human Trafficking, and Domestic Violence do not discriminate.